Get to know our collections team and find out about some of their favourite objects from our collections.

 Claire has worked on a number of film and television events and exhibitions, including Here's One We Made Earlier: Blue Peter 50 (2009), Moving Stories: Children's Books from Page to Screen (2012), and Experience TV, our permanent gallery exploring the history, technology and social impact of television.

 Before joining the Museum, Claire worked with Special Collections at the British Film Institute.
 She is a member of the Royal Television Society History and Archives Group, and regularly features on the BBC Radio Leeds mid-morning show recommending the best of the week's television.

 Iain Logie Baird

-Exhibits Iain has curated include: The BBC Collection (2012) concerning our acquisition of the BBC Collection; Another Dimension (2010) concerning 3-D television; Mirrors in the Sky (2009) concerning the arrival of direct-to-home satellite TV; and Digital Switchover (2007) concerning digital TV.
+Exhibitions Iain has curated include: The BBC Collection (2012) concerning our acquisition of the BBC Collection; Another Dimension (2010) concerning 3-D television; Mirrors in the Sky (2009) concerning the arrival of direct-to-home satellite TV; and Digital Switchover (2007) all about analogue shut down.

-Iain began his museum career in 1994 as a researcher at Canada's MZTV Museum, eventually becoming the collection curator.
+Iain began his museum career in 1994 as a researcher at Canada's MZTV Museum, working his way up to becoming their collection curator.
 In this capacity he contributed to Watching TV: Historic Televisions and Memorabilia from the MZTV Museum (1995 - 1998) a popular touring exhibition which appeared at major museums across the country.
-He later worked as a curator at Canada's CBC Museum, and moved to Britain in 2007 to join the team here.
+He later worked as a curator at Canada's CBC Broadcast Museum, moving to Britain in 2007 to work as Curator of Television here.

-Iain is an avid writer, a guest-lecturer, and media spokesperson for Digital UK, TV Licensing and others.
-Iain is a member of the Media Ecology Association, the Antique Wireless Association, and the Narrow Bandwidth Television Association.
+Iain is an avid broadcast historian, writer, guest-lecturer, and has acted as a media spokesperson for Digital UK, TV Licensing, and Scottish Innovation.
+He is a member of the Media Ecology Association, the Antique Wireless Association, and the Narrow Bandwidth Television Association.

 Read Iain's posts on our blog